glerzing/glerzing/README.md

 Completed 14 [Kaggle tutorials](https://www.kaggle.com/learn) related to machine learning (each tutorial generally takes around 4 hours, here are the completion certificates : [Kaggle_certificates.zip](https://github.com/glerzing/glerzing/files/11657136/Kaggle_certificates.zip)).

 [Integrated peft](https://github.com/CarperAI/trlx/pull/486) (parameter-efficient fine-tuning, e.g. Lora) in [trlx](https://github.com/CarperAI/trlx), a Python library for fine-tuning large language models with reinforcement learning.
 This was a very interesting project for learning, which gave me some practical experience with LLMs, Hugging Face's transformers library, PyTorch, reinforcement learning, and distributed computing.

-I currently want to help people understand what is going on inside neural networks.
-So I started to contribute to [TransformerLens](https://github.com/neelnanda-io/TransformerLens), an interpretability Python library using PyTorch that helps analyze the internals of transformer models.
-And I hope my future job will help me sharpen my skills in Machine Learning, PyTorch, Python and transformers so that I can continue to improve my efficiency.
+I also helped on [TransformerLens](https://github.com/neelnanda-io/TransformerLens), an interpretability Python library using PyTorch that helps analyze the internals of transformer models.

 <!---
 glerzing/glerzing is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.